-CAKE DECORATING
+CAKE DECORATING/ CHARCUTERIE

-- 1. All lot numbers will be Face to Face judged on Tuesday, July 23 at 8:30 a.m.
-11:00 am starting with Class J, then Class K - 2.
-All cakes and cookies must be home baked, mixes are acceptable.
+- 1. All lot numbers will be Face to Face judged on Tuesday, July 22 at 8:30 a.m. - 11:00 am starting with Class J, then Class K - All cakes and cookies must be home baked, mixes are acceptable.
 Styrofoam cake bases (fake cake) will be allowed in Lots 1 & 2 in Class J and Lots 1-3 in Class K. Cake boards cannot exceed 2" beyond cake.
 Entry will be marked down one placing if they exceed size limitations. - 3.
 Cupcakes and cookies (plate of 3 or more) should be displayed on the appropriate sized plate. - 4.
 Each entry must have a 3" x 5" card attached with the following information: Age of exhibitor, number of years in the project, and the recipe used for the frosting.
 Entries not accompanied by this 3" x 5" card will automatically be marked down one placing.
 Fondant may be purchased instead of homemade. - 5.
-At least one entry must be made in Classes A-E in Foods & Nutrition to participate in the Cake Decorating Classes.
+At least one entry must be made in Classes A-E in Foods & Nutrition to participate in the Cake Decorating Classes. - 6.
+Charcuterie board exhibits will not be judged by cost of items.
+Exhibitors are encouraged to be mindful of cost of boards. - 7.
+Board size of 12" x 12" is recommended.

-CLASS J Grade 3 - 6
+CLASS K Grade 3 - 6

 - 1. Character cake (use molded pan) - 2.
-"Special Occasion Cake" 8 inch or larger, not in pan: birthday cake, graduation cake, July 4th cake, etc. - 3.
+"Special Occasion Cake" -8 inch or larger, not in pan: birthday cake, graduation cake, July 4th cake, etc. - 3.
 Decorated cookies Plate of at least 3 - 4.
 Cake decorated without the use of tips or tubes - 5.
 Edible creation of choice, to include cake, cookies and /or cupcakes. - 6.
 Decorated cake implementing the fair theme

-CLASS K Grade 7 and up
+CLASS L Grade 7 and up

 - 1. Special occasion cake must be two or more layers - 2.
 Cake decorated for a holiday - 3.
 "4-H Theme" cake, cupcakes or cookies - 4.
-Cake decorated using fondant - Edible creation of choice, to include cake, cookies and /or cupcakes. - 5.
+Cake decorated using fondant - 5.
+Edible creation of choice, to include cake, cookies and /or cupcakes. - 6.
 Decorated cake implementing the fair theme.